 Redesign of broadacre farming systems of SE Australia

-WHY THIS PROJECT IS IMPORTANT
+WHY THIS PROJECT WAS IMPORTANT

 In Australia, drought and heat events have challenged the resilience and profitability of farming businesses.
 Climate-related production risks require a more resilient farming approach to sustain farm productivity.
 Diverse farming options can make current farms more efficient and resilient and on-farm diversification can be a promising strategy for farming communities to cope with and recover from stresses like drought.